livechat/chat.io-docs/site/content/sign-in-with-chatio/sdk-documentation.md

 <a href="" onclick="instance.openPopup()">Sign in with chat.io</a>
 ```

 Binds `onclick` param for custom HTML `<a>` element that replaces the "Sign in with chat.io" button.
-See the example of custom button in <a href="#prepare-button-container">Prepare button container</a> section.
+See the example of custom button in <a href="#3-prepare-button-container">Prepare button container</a> section.

 ### **instance.signOut(callback)**
 > Example `signOut()` method usage: